doppelganger9/blog/content/blog/future/this-blog-is-100-PWA/index.md

 description: "You shouldn't be looking at this.
 This is a post from the future"
 published: false
 lang: en
+keywords: [ "pwa", "progressive web apps", "not yet published", "not yet written", "404", "not found" ]
 ---

 You've accidentally stumbled upon a hidden post.